Ironwall Lexical Specification

 This means:

-• User packages must not export names such as add, array_new, s3_new, z5_real, or self
+- User packages must not export names such as

-• Names such as print, sin, val_to_f7, and bin_to_f7 exported by std~... are only ordinary exports reserved within their corresponding packages; they are not language builtins
+print,sin,val_to_f7, andbin_to_f7exposed bystd~...through(export ...)are only ordinary names reserved within their corresponding packages; they are not language builtins

 Ironwall Module System Specification